MToP: A MATLAB Benchmarking Platform for Evolutionary Multitasking: Guidelines for Using MToP

 \subsubsection{Visualizing Algorithm Behavior}

-{After configuring the parameters and starting the run, MToP offers dynamic display utilities such as \code{Draw Obj} and \code{Draw Dec} to enable researchers to explore algorithm behavior in real-time.} Figure~\ref{fig:variation-Pareto-Dec} illustrates an example of population variation of MO-MFEA on CEC17-MTMO4{, and compares its final state with that of MTDE-MKTA,} showcasing the evolution in both objective space and decision space.
+{After configuring the parameters and starting the run, MToP offers dynamic display utilities such as \code{Draw Obj} and \code{Draw Dec} to enable researchers to explore algorithm behavior in real-time.} Fig.~\ref{fig:variation-Pareto-Dec} illustrates an example of population variation of MO-MFEA~\cite{Gupta2017MO-MFEA} on CEC17-MTMO4, and compares its final state with that of MTDE-MKTA~\cite{Li2025MTDE-MKTA}, showcasing the evolution in both objective space and decision space.
 CEC17-MTMO4 is a multi-objective problem with two tasks, each comprising two objectives.
 The optimal Pareto set of the first task contains diversity dimension $1$ with optimal value range $[0,1]$ and convergence dimension $[2,50]$ with optimal value $0.5$.
-The optimal Pareto set of the second task contains diversity dimension $1$ with optimal value range $[0,1]$, convergence dimension $[2,40]$ with optimal value $0.5$, and convergence dimension $[41,50]$ with optimal value {$0.5005$.} Through these dynamic visualizations, researchers can intuitively grasp the algorithm's operational behavior and delve deeper into its search dynamics.
+The optimal Pareto set of the second task contains diversity dimension $1$ with optimal value range $[0,1]$, convergence dimension $[2,40]$ with optimal value $0.5$, and convergence dimension $[41,50]$ with optimal value {$0.5005$.}

+{ Before analyzing the visual patterns, it is essential to formally distinguish the knowledge transfer mechanisms of the compared algorithms to understand the underlying causes of their behaviors.
+MO-MFEA relies on \textit{implicit knowledge transfer} via assortative mating.
+Let $\bm{x}_i$ and $\bm{x}_j$ be parents from different tasks.
+The offspring $\bm{u}_i$ is generated using the simulated binary crossover, which directly mixes the decision variables:

+where $\gamma$ is the spread factor and $r$ is a random number.
+This mechanism lacks explicit domain adaptation, which may lead to negative transfer if the optimal regions of the tasks are misaligned.

+In contrast, MTDE-MKTA employs an \textit{explicit knowledge transfer} strategy based on evolution path maintenance.
+It models the population distributions of the source and target tasks as Gaussian distributions $\mathcal{N}(\bm{\mu}_s, \bm{\sigma}_s)$ and $\mathcal{N}(\bm{\mu}_t, \bm{\sigma}_t)$, respectively.
+A solution $\bm{x}$ from the source task is explicitly transformed into a candidate solution $\bm{y}$ for the target task by aligning their statistical distributions:

+where $\circ$ denotes element-wise multiplication and division.
+This transformation adapts the transferred solution to the target task's search space, thereby correcting the decision variable bias and mitigating negative transfer. }